The following is a chapter from an upcoming memoir on moving to and living in Germany. Read more here.

-Much of the focus was placed on the firebombing itself.
+Much of the tour’s focus is placed on the firebombing itself.
 Namely, was it justified?
 Historians continue to argue over this.
 For some, we were at war and had to obliterate Nazism.
 For others, Dresden served no military purpose and the war was all but won by the Allies by the time British bombers took flight.
-All we know for sure is that it happened and tens of thousands of civilians lost their lives in the intial attack and the ensuing days as the city burned.
+All we know for sure is that it happened and tens of thousands of civilians lost their lives in the initial attack and the ensuing days as the city burned.

 “They say wherever you walk in Dresden, you’re walking over the bones of those who were incinerated in the bombing,” punctuated Danilo.

 So it goes.